i05nagai/memorandum/language/english_speaking.md

             * The mayor’s disdain for his opponents was well known.
         * the feeling of not liking someone or something and thinking that they do not deserve your interest or respect
             * He regards the political process with disdain.
+* book
+    * text
+    * arrange
+        * to arrange to have the use of a seat, room, etc. at a particular time in the future
+        * Our travel agent booked us on a flight to Paris
+        * sb who books a performer arranges a performance
+            * they booked the Rolling Stones for two concerts in New York
+        * I've booked us two tickets to see "Carmen"
+        * I've booked two tickets for us to see "Carmen"
+        * She'd booked a table for four at their favourite restaurant.
+        * book a flight/holiday/show
+        * book a table/room/seat
+        * book an appointment/meeting
+        * book sth for sth
+    * accuse
+        * to officially accuse sb of a crime
+        * Detectives booked him for resisting arrest
+    * text
+    * in cover
+    * money record
+    * make a record
 * appoint
     * person
         * to choose someone officially for a job or responsibility